zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/publish-app/publish-app.md

     The application opens in a new browser tab, but without any data.
 While you can use an empty database in your development environment, we'll see how to import data for the application in the next step.

-## Task 4: Import Data to the Deployed Application
+## Task 4: Import data to the deployed application
 A deployed application does not automatically include its business object data, so you'll need to manually import data for the application in the development environment.
 You can import the data you used in your workspace or add entirely different data, as we'll do now.

 1. Click [this link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/lCxTIc--7cvqEdu8cqRh4rnuAFVrORh4Ja20UxVNt3FjDVjsRPP3P5K5BJjjX-v4/n/c4u03/b/oci-library/o/WMS7601-HR_Application.zip) and download the `HR_Application.zip` file.
 The zip file contains CSV files of the Location, Department, and Employee business objects with more records and data.